krisztianb/plantuml-pipe/README.md

 -   **includePath**

     A string specifying the path where the PlantUML process is going to look for files included in the PlantUML code.
-    Default: `.` pointing to the folder from which the node process is started.
+    Default: `.` pointing to the folder where the node process is started.

+-   **javaOptions**

+    A string array of options that are passed to the JAVA process.
+Default: none

+-   **plantUmlArgs**

+    A string array of arguments that are passed to the PlantUML process.
+Default: none